sslab-gatech/hydra/README.md

 ## Setup

-1. All setup should be done under `src`
+### 1. All setup should be done under `src`
 ```
 $ cd src
 ```

-2. Install dependencies
+### 2. Install dependencies
 ```
 ./dep.sh
 ```

-3. Run make for each file system
+### 3. Compile for each file system
 ```
 $ make build-btrfs-imgwrp
 ```

-* We can the same for other file systems:
+* We can do the same for other file systems:
 ```
 $ make build-ext4-imgwrp
 $ make build-f2fs-imgwrp
 $ make build-xfs-imgwrp
 ```

-* To reproduce bugs presented in the SOSP'19 paper, do the following:
+* (Skip if you want to test the latest kernel) To reproduce bugs presented in the SOSP'19 paper, do the following to back-port LKL to kernel 4.16.
 ```
 $ cd lkl (pwd: proj_root/src/lkl) # assuming that you are in the src directory
 $ make mrproper